 Since the launch of medical sales, Missouri’s cannabis market has developed a healthy mix of MSO and homegrown brands.
 BDSA Retail Sales Tracking data show that most of these brands were approved for adult-use sales in time for the first day of adult use sales (Feb.
 3) with 197 brands reported in the medical channel, and 184 of them in the adult-use channel.

 Almost all brands in Missouri saw a sizable sales increase in the first two months of sales, and sales have yet to become more consolidated within the top brands.
 However, as Missouri cultivators and manufacturers catch up with the booming demand in the state, prices are likely to come back down, making the brand landscape in Missouri’s market much more competitive.
 Once that is the case, brands that are best able to handle supply and the growing scale of the market will be primed for rapid growth.

 Judging from the first months of adult-use sales, legal cannabis has a bright future in Missouri.
-BDSA predicts that adult-use sales will total $650 million in 2023, pushing total annual sales up to $958 million.
-The market is expected to cross the billion-dollar mark in just its second year of adult-use, with total sales predicted to reach $1.1 billion in 2024, and grow to $1.4 billion by 2027.
+BDSA predicts that adult-use sales will total $1.1 billion in 2023, pushing total annual sales up to $1.4 billion.
+The market is expected to reach $1.5 billion in 2024, and grow to $1.8 billion by 2027.
 But the huge potential of cannabis in the Show Me state should not be seen as easy pickings.
 With the massive interest in Missouri legal cannabis, the market is likely to grow increasingly competitive as it evolves, meaning that any business looking to win the Missouri cannabis market will need to employ a thoughtful, data-informed approach whether they are a new brand launching their first cannabis venture, or a veteran of the industry looking to expand to this rising Midwest cannabis powerhouse.